The UK has left the EU, and some rules and procedures have changed from 1 January 2021.

 - manufacturing using standards that have been designated by the Secretary of State

 The Department for Business, Energy and Industrial Strategy (BEIS) have produced guidance on pressure systems.

 Note: The Regulations do not apply to the assembly of pressure equipment on the site and under the responsibility of the user, as in the case of industrial installations.
 In such cases, the Pressure Systems Safety Regulations 2000, which contain 'in use' provisions, will apply.

-SPVD is one of the 'New Approach' Directives that set out 'essential requirements' (for safety, for example), written in general terms, which must be met before products are placed on the market in the UK or elsewhere in the EC.
-European standards fill in the detail and are the main way for businesses to meet the 'essential requirements'.
-The Directives also say how manufacturers are to show that products meet the 'essential requirements'.
+SPV(S)R sets out 'essential requirements' (for example, for safety), written in general terms, which must be met before products are placed on the market in the UK.
+Standards fill in the detail and are the main way for businesses to meet the 'essential requirements'.
+The Regulations also say how manufacturers are to show that products meet the 'essential requirements'.

-Products meeting the requirements are to carry CE marking, which should mean that they can be supplied anywhere in the EC, provided they are safe.
+Products meeting the requirements are to be appropriately marked and carry the UKCA marking which should mean that they can be supplied in the UK, provided they are safe.

 Simple pressure vessels have the following characteristics or limitations: